 - Chicken: I use a whole, butterflied chicken for this recipe because it’s the tastiest and most effective prepare whole chicken.
 Butterflying a chicken is the process of cutting out the backbone and flattening it; as a result, the chicken roasts more evenly.
 You can also use leg quarters, thighs, legs, or a combination if you prefer.

-- Peruvian Chicken Marinade: Combine ground cumin, paprika, kosher salt, coarse ground black pepper, fresh garlic, distilled white vinegar, and olive oil to flavor the chicken.
+- Peruvian Chicken Marinade: Combine ground cumin, paprika, kosher salt, coarse black pepper, fresh garlic cloves, distilled white vinegar, and extra-virgin olive oil to flavor the chicken.

 How to Butterfly or Spatchcock a Chicken